TryGhost/Ghost/README.md

 ## Getting Started

+There are two main ways to get started with Ghost:

+1. Working from a VIP Release - these are pre-built zip packages found on vip.tryghost.org.
+Installation instructions are below.
+2. Working from the GitHub repo - instructions can be found in [CONTRIBUTING.md](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md)

 ### Installing from a VIP Release

 *Please Note:* VIP Releases are pre-built packages, GitHub releases (tags) are not.
-To install from a GitHub release you need to follow instructions 2-5 from the [Working on Ghost Core](#working-on-ghost-core) section.
+To install from GitHub you need to follow the [contributing guide](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).

-1. Once you've downloaded one of the release packages, unzip it, and place the directory wherever you would like to run the code
+1. Once you've downloaded one of the VIP packages, unzip it, and place the directory wherever you would like to run the code
 2. Fire up a terminal (or node command prompt in Windows) and change directory to the root of the Ghost application (where config.js and index.js are)
 3.  run `npm install` to install the node dependencies (if you get errors to do with SQLite, please see the SQLite3 instructions below this list)
 4. To start ghost, run `npm start`
 5. Visit `http://localhost:2368/` in your web browser

+### Updating with the latest changes

+**Warning:** The Ghost file system contains your database and config.
+Be sure to back these up first.

+1. Make a backup of your data!
+2. Update the files by pasting new files over the top of old ones.
+If prompted by your OS or FTP client to 'merge' or 'replace' always choose merge.
+3. Run npm install
+4. Run npm update
+5. Restart the application
+6. Log out and log back in again.

 ### SQLite3 Install Instructions